-Entertainment insurance protects producers, crew, equipment, and filming locations.
-Multiple insurance policies cover potential losses including general liability, production, and media liability insurance.
-A small production company could obtain general liability coverage and film production insurance for under $1,000 annually.
-The purchase of a Business Owner’s Policy, which bundles coverage, could provide savings.
+Entertainment insurance is a group of policies that protects producers, crew, equipment, and filming locations from potential losses.
+Common policies include general liability, property, and media liability insurance.
+Small production companies can typically obtain general liability and film production insurance for under $1,000 annually.
+Buying a business owner’s policy (BOP), which bundles coverage, provides savings.

-The Hartford is one insurer that offers Business Owner’s Policies that are structured to meet the specific needs to various industries including music, film, and entertainment production.
+The Hartford is one insurer that offers a business owner’s policy that is structured to meet the specific needs of various industries, including music, film, and entertainment production.
 Business owners in this industry can use The Hartford to get the right amount of coverage for the right price.
 Visit The Hartford today to get a quote in minutes.

 What Entertainment Insurance Is

-If you’re producing music or film, an injured crew member could sue after getting hurt on set or you could be sued for copyright violations for using someone else’s song.
-If you’re sued, you’d need coverage for defense costs and resulting damages.
-Or, if expensive production equipment is stolen, insurance will replace it.
-When you have the right coverage, you’re prepared for these and other losses.
+A theater or a film producer could be sued if an injured crew or cast member gets hurt on set.
+Other businesses could be sued for copyright violations for using someone else’s song.
+Entertainment insurance can cover these risks by paying for the business owner’s legal expenses and related damages.
+When you have the right production coverage, you’re prepared for these and other losses.